rovitotv/SensorCraft/guide/frequently_asked_questions.rst

 What version of Python is required?
 -----------------------------------

-SensorCraft currently requires Python 2.7.
-We have tested the software with Enthought Canopy version 1.7.x but Enthought now offers a newer version of Canopy 2.x that supports both Python 2.7 and Python 3.5.
+SensorCraft currently supports Python 2.7 and Python 3.X.
+We have tested the software with Enthought Canopy version 1.7.x and version 2.1.3 Canopy 2.1.3 supports both Python 2.7 and Python 3.5.
 Please make sure you download and install the correct version of Python on your computer so SensorCraft will run.
 The `install section of the guide
 <http://sensorcraft.readthedocs.io/en/latest/intro.html#install>`_ has all
-the details and steps you through installing a Enthought Canopy with Python 2.7.
+the details and steps you through installing a Enthought Canopy with Python 2.7 or Python 3.5.

 Error "AttributeError: 'Window' object has no attribute 'label'"
 ----------------------------------------------------------------